 So, what's an @-reference?
 If you type '@' in any part of a Coda doc, you'll see a list of items you can refer to - this list includes all pages, people, tables and rows in the document.
 You can call them "@refs" for short.

 Reference a Page

 When you type '@', the reference builder will open to let you scroll through selectable objects.
-You can type to search, scroll, 'Show more,' and select who or what you'd like to reference by clicking or typing 'TAB.'
+You can type to search, scroll, or hit 'Show more.’
+Then select who or what you'd like to reference by clicking on the item, or by pressing the “Tab” key on your keyboard.
 If you select a page, you'll create a link to that page; hovering over this link will open a card with more information about the page.

 Reference a Row or Table

-When you hover your cursor over a referenced row, you'll see this has embedded the data in the document - meaning, it's not just the text within the display column, but the entire row that's been included.
-You can open the row modal to edit the entire row, and if you edit the row separately your @-reference will also update.
+Referencing a row creates a link to that row.
+Bonus: when you hover your cursor over the referenced row, you'll see this has embedded all the data from that row - meaning, it's not just the text within the display column, but the entire row that's been included.
+From here, you can open the row modal to edit the entire row.
+And if you edit the row elsewhere, your @-reference will also update.

 Reference a Person

 Similar to the examples above, you can also reference people who are in the document.
 Selecting one of these people with an @-reference will notify them as well.
 You can learn more about people and notifications here.